 Men and women communicate differently, and men often have difficulties expressing emotions and sharing difficult experiences.
 Men who aren’t comfortable opening up in the presence of women should choose a gender-specific program.

 Likewise, men who are easily distracted by or quickly attracted to members of the opposite sex tend to be more successful in a men’s-only program.
 It’s important to be completely honest with yourself when choosing which one to go with.

 Men who have a history of violence or physically, emotionally, or sexually abusing women should choose a gender-specific sober living home.
 These are just some of the factors that dictate whether a gender-specific or coed living home is better.
 At the end of the day, both men and women have their own experiences and expectations when it comes to sober living.

 An Addiction Counselor Can Help You Decide

 An addiction counselor or other mental health professional can help you choose the right sober living home for your needs and preferences.
-Whether you choose a co-ed or gender-specific sober living program, the most important thing is to focus on your ongoing recovery and develop healthy, mutually respectful relationships with all of your sober living housemates.
+Whether you choose a coed or gender-specific sober living program, the most important thing is to focus on your recovery.
+During your stay, you will develop healthy, mutually respectful relationships with all of your sober living housemates.

 If you are having trouble deciding, one of Casa Nuevo Vida’s dedicated staff will be by your side throughout the journey.
 We’ll help you choose the program that is best for you and fits your needs.
 There are a lot of factors that need to be taken into account when choosing a sober living home.
 Remember you are not alone in your struggles.
 Now is the time to get comprehensive help for you and your family.

 Choose Casa Nuevo Vida for Sober Living